johnakers/virgil/README.md

 Hypothetically, you have Virgil up and running on your own.
 Now, you're wondering how to add on to him or, make him something else to work on your own.

-First, figure out what term and what text you expect.
+First, figure out what term(s) and what text you expect.
 For instance `virgil [method] [relevant text]` is the format for pretty much everything.

 Once you have a method, add that method to the case statement in `interpreter.rb` under `lib`.
 The `[relevant text]` is `text[1..-1].join(' ')`.
 Looking at the other cases is a good idea for reference.
 As noted in the comments above the case statement, keep your code here concise, with most of the work going on in your module.

 Create another file under `modules` with the relevant name (e.g. `forecast.rb` is for forecasting the weather).
 Add the correct `require_relative` in `references.rb` under `modules` as well.

 Test it out... prove it works... and you're good to go.
 If you really want to commit to this, a pull request will suffice.

+**<a name='deployment'>Deployment</a>**

+At time of writing this, I do not have virgil deployed anywhere. [`einhorn`](https://github.com/stripe/einhorn), recommneded by *maxdeviant* paired with deploying via [Linode](https://www.linode.com/) (or another 99.9% up service) seems to be the way to go.
+If you ping virgil multiple times while its running, you can potentially create multiple instances. einhorn allows you to push code while live and Linode has a good reputation for staying up and a relatively cheap cost.
+[Heroku](https://www.heroku.com/) apps, while popular for deploying with Ruby, go to sleep and using something like [kaffeine](http://kaffeine.herokuapp.com/), could have negative effects as mentioned before.

 >Fortune favors the bold